 Thanks to Anthonia for recommending this to us via Instagram!

-Operated by Medley Holding AB, Vilundabadet in Upplands Väsby is a privately operated pool, anyone can visit.
+Operated by Medley Holding AB, Vilundabadet in Upplands Väsby is a privately operated pool, but anyone can visit.

 The adventure bath is enormous and has various “levels” all for suitable ages, water-slides and mini-slides.
 You can enjoy the bubble pool with littles and the water temperature nevers goes lower than 32 degrees.